-You can use a good quality prepared tomato sauce here, or whip up a batch of the Quick Garlic-Tomato Sauce on page 16, reducing the garlic a bit.
+You can use a good quality prepared tomato sauce here, or whip up a batch of Quick Garlic-Tomato Sauce, reducing the garlic a bit.
 If your prepared sauce is quite thick, warm it with a half cup of water or so first to loosen it.
 I prefer fresh ricotta from an Italian grocery store or market with a good cheese selection.
 If you’re using grocery store ricotta, start with about 2 ¼ cups and drain overnight in a cheesecloth-lined strainer in the fridge to remove the excess liquid.

 - 2 medium eggplants (about 2 pounds total)